 We also examine demographic and other influences on the likely effect of passage of laws on crime rates.
 We find that there are predictable patterns on the effect of shall-issue laws on crime.
-For example, counties spending more on police could expect a decrease in area is warranted.
+For example, counties spending more on police could expect a decrease in crime from the passage of a law or a smaller increase where the law leads to an increase in crime.
+The sort of analysis developed here could be used to enable policymakers to tailor laws more carefully to particular conditions in a jurisdiction.
+More research in this important area is warranted.